How to watch the Future Games Show Spring Showcase on March 24

 The Future Games Show Spring Showcase is returning to a screen near you on March 24, courtesy of our colleagues over at GamesRadar.
-And this show promises to be stuffed to the virtual gills with games, including never-seen-before exclusives; this isn’t one to miss.
+This show promises to be stuffed to the virtual gills with games, including never-seen-before exclusives; it isn’t one to miss.

 Potential highlights are set to be new game footage trailer of Vampire: The Masquerade — Swansong, a selection of upcoming games from developer Team 17, a deep-dive of Forever Skies gameplay, and the world-premiere of the new game from indie developer Demagog Studios.

-So this is definitely a show that gamers of all kinds will want to tune into; here's how to watch the Future Games Show Spring Showcase.
+This is definitely a show that gamers of all kinds will want to tune into.
+Here's how to watch the Future Games Show Spring Showcase.

 How to Future Games Show Spring Showcase livestream

-The Future Games Show Spring Showcase livestream will take place on March 24, staring at 3 p.m.
-PT, 6 p.m.
-ET and 10 p.m.
-GMT.
+The Future Games Show Spring Showcase livestream will take place March 24, staring at 3 p.m.
+Pacific Time, 6 p.m.
+Eastern Time and 10 p.m.
+UK time.

-There’s a plethora of platforms on which to watch the steam on, including: Twitch, Facebook, YouTube, Twitter and GamesRadar.
+There’s a plethora of platforms on which to watch the steam, including Twitch, Facebook, YouTube, Twitter and GamesRadar.

-Speaking of streaming, if you are a streamer then you can apply to be an official partner and receive a special asset pack, plus a chance to be listed on Gamesradar+ as an official co-streaming partner — applications can be made through the Official Streaming Partner form.
+Speaking of streaming, if you are a streamer then you can apply to be an official partner and receive a special asset pack.
+You'll also get a chance to be listed on Gamesradar+ as an official co-streaming partner.
+Applications can be made through the Official Streaming Partner form.

-Streamers can also co-stream the show, and if you want to know the process of doing that then check out GamesRadar's guide on how to Co-Stream the FGS: Spring Showcase.
+Streamers can also co-stream the show, and if you want to do that then check out GamesRadar's guide on how to Co-Stream the FGS: Spring Showcase.

-And Tom's Guide will also endeavour to bring you the biggest and most compelling announcements from the show, so make sure to check back here for more.
+Tom's Guide will also endeavor to bring you the biggest and most compelling announcements from the show, so make sure to check back here for more.

-In the meantime, daily game announcements will be posted on GamesRadar’s and the Future Games Show’s Twitter accounts until the livestream kicks off, so make sure to check those out.
+In the meantime, daily game announcements will be posted on GamesRadar’s and the Future Games Show’s Twitter accounts until the livestream kicks off.
+Make sure to check those out.

 For other things in the gaming world, check out our Elden Ring and Gran Turismo 7 reviews, as well as why the PS5 is the console to buy right now.